During our meeting, the doctor gave me three malaria pills to chose from

 So I waited until now to get my shots.
 Today, I got my tetanus and yellow fever vaccinations.
 The nurse asked me if I wanted to get all 4 vaccinations, two in each arm.
 I thought about it for a while but decided against it.
 My reason being that I didn't want to have two sore arms for the rest of the week.
 It might interfere with my note taking abilities in class.
 Note taking as a physci major is extremely important, and I didn't want yellow fever antibodies to get in the way of that. :)

 The vaccinations weren't too bad.
 I remember speaking with a friend who had just returned from Africa this summer, and that he had said that yellow fever was the worst vaccination he ever received.
-I went in prepared for the worst, but the shots itself weren't bad at all.
-I left the ASHE center with a yellow immunization card stating that I had the yellow fever vaccination.
-Apparently, the country only needs proof of that one.
-Yesss, this small 4x6 yellow card is better than lollipops and balloons combined.
+I went in prepared for the worst, but the shots itself weren't bad at all

 I have an appointment to get my hepatitis A and meningococcal meningitis vaccination next Tuesday.
 I hear those aren't bad at all.
 Bring it on.